zulip/zulip/help/bulleted-lists.md

 1. Press <kbd>Enter</kbd> to automatically add a new bullet to the list.

-!!! tip ""

-    Pressing <kbd>Enter</kbd> on a blank list item will remove the list formatting on the current line.
+1. When your list is done, press <kbd>Enter</kbd> a second time to remove the bullet.

 {end_tabs}